svanderburg/php-sbdata/README.md

   sanitized.
 * `IntegerTextField`.
 Displays a field as text and text input field which only accepts integer values.
 Input is also checked for valid integer numbers.
+* `NaturalNumberTextField`.
+Displays a field as text and text input field which only accepts natural number values.
+Input is also checked for valid natural numbers.
-* It is also possible to use a read-only variant of this field:
+* It is also possible to use a read-only variant of the two above fields:
-  `ReadOnlyIntegerTextField` that is particularly useful for records having a integer key that is not allowed to change, such as primary keys.
+  `ReadOnlyIntegerTextField` and `ReadOnlyNaturalNumberField` that are particularly useful for records having a integer key that is not allowed to change, such as primary keys.
 * `DateField`.
 Displays a field as text and validates it as a ISO date value.
 * `EmailField` Displays a field as e-mail hyperlink and text input field and checks whether a value is a valid email address.